What is permanent life insurance & how does it work in Canada?

 • Taking advantage of your youth and health to ensure a lower premium and future insurability

-• Providing a charitable gift to your favourite cause or organization
+• Providing a charitable gift to your favorite cause or organization

 • Leaving a financial gift or legacy to children or grandchildren, regardless if they are dependents or not